Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations: Details of the disentangling physics

 \subsubsection{Quantum hardware experiments}

-In Sec.~\ref{sec:fake_noise} we studied the performance of the \acrshort{rl} agent when the quantum state is subject to simulated noise that mimics the noise model encountered in one of IBM’s real quantum devices.
+In Sec.~\ref{sec:fake_noise} we studied the performance of the RL agent when the quantum state is subject to simulated noise that mimics the noise model encountered in one of IBM’s real quantum devices.
 In the following we go one step further and show that the agent can directly be applied on real quantum hardware.
-To that end, we ran experiments on three different quantum computers: an 11-qubit trapped-ion device from IonQ \cite{ionq}, and two superconducting 7-qubit devices from IBM Quantum \cite{ibmq}.
+To that end, we ran experiments on four different quantum computers: a 5-five qubit trapped-ion device (see Appendix~\ref{app:UMDTI_Setup} for detials), an 11-qubit trapped-ion device from IonQ \cite{ionq}, and two superconducting 7-qubit devices from IBM Quantum \cite{ibmq}.
 As initial states we chose either a Bell-Bell state pair or a 3-qubit GHZ state which can both be prepared, and thus disentangled, using exactly 2 two-qubit gates.
 For all initial state realizations we also randomly permuted the qubits and applied a layer of random single-qubit rotations.
-After preparing the respective states on the quantum devices, we perform \acrshort{qst} with $10^3$ shots per circuit to retrieve all two-qubit reduced density matrices which were subsequently fed to the agent’s policy network.
+After preparing the respective states on the quantum devices, we perform QST with $10^3$ shots per circuit, $2*10^3$ for the UMD-TI device, to retrieve all two-qubit reduced density matrices which were subsequently fed to the agent’s policy network.
 The algorithm then returns a unitary and qubit indices specifying where to apply it.
 The hardware experiment is rerun with the additional unitary gate applied to the end of the circuit.
 Note that on the actual quantum computer each two-qubit gate is first transpiled (decomposed) to the native gates of the corresponding device.
 All the steps outlined above are repeated twice until the state should be fully disentangled.

 Fig.~\ref{fig:app:nisq_1} displays the results of 4 exemplary hardware experiments with initial states specified on the left.
 The circuit diagram shows the corresponding 2-step disentangling circuit found by our algorithm.
 The 2(3) largest action probabilities that are output by the agent are illustrated on the right next to the unitary.
-We find that in all of the considered cases the \acrshort{rl} agent determines the correct qubit indices and thus, recognizes the entanglement structure of the initial states.
+We find that in all of the considered cases the RL agent determines the correct qubit indices and thus, recognizes the entanglement structure of the initial states.

 The middle panel displays the average single-qubit von-Neumann entanglement entropy as a function of the protocol step.
 Note that the entropy can be easily inferred from the experimentally obtained two-qubit reduced density matrices by tracing out the additional qubit.
 While the average entropy is reduced at the end of the protocol, it is still considerably above zero.
 This residual entropy can stem from the system qubits not being fully disentangled or from decoherence that effectively entangles the system with its environment.
 Hence, we also plot the corresponding entanglement entropies computed in a noise-free statevector simulation which uses the same unitaries as in the hardware experiments (dashed blue line).
 The noise-free entropies nearly vanish at the end of the protocol which suggests that there is indeed no or very little entanglement between the qubits left.
 The nonzero entropies in the hardware experiments can therefore mostly be attributed to decoherence.
 This conclusion is also supported when looking at the average entanglement of formation (right panel) which approaches zero at the end of the protocol in both, hardware experiments and statevector simulations.